SSWConsulting/SSW.Rules.Content/rules/things-to-automate-stage-2/rule.md

 ---

 Once you’ve identified the manual processes in [Stage 1](/things-to-measure), you can start looking at automation.
-The two best tools for build and release automation are Github (public projects) and Azure DevOps (private projects).
+The two best tools for build and release automation are Github and Azure DevOps.

 <!--endintro-->